powers-j-floyd/Cyclistic_Customer_Comparison.Google_Data_Analytics/README.md

 - Geographic location patterns

 ## Key Findings
-- Casual riders account for 40% of total rides in summer months and only 20% in winter months
+- Casual riders make up 40% of total rides in summer but only 20% in winter.
-- Member riders tend to use the service to commute and ride more on week days.
+- Members primarily use the service for commuting and ride more on weekdays.
-- Casual riders tend to use the service for leisure and ride more on weekends.
+- Casual riders use the service for leisure and ride more on weekends.
 - Riders travel similar average distances, but the average durations are shorter for members and longer for casual riders.
-- The top 50 starting locations for casual riders are located closer to the water front downtown.
+- The top 50 starting locations for casual riders are located closer to the waterfront downtown.

 ## Tableau Visualizations